benswift/benswift.github.io/_posts/2019-02-07-reimagining-engineering-cs-at-the-anu.md

 ### Where in the world is this already happening? {#where-in-the-world-is-this-already-happening}

-Here's a selection (but there are others), including what each place says about their goals (from the marketing copy on their own website).
-Many (but not all) of these labs/groups are in CS/Engineering Schools, or at least in design schools (which tend to be all over the place, org-chart wise).
+Here's a selection, including what each place says about their goals (from the marketing copy on their own website).
+Many (but not all) of these labs/groups are in CS/Engineering Schools, or at least in design schools.

 > The [MIT Media Lab](https://www.media.mit.edu) is an interdisciplinary
 > research lab that encourages the unconventional mixing and matching of